wp-plugins/live-dashboard/readme.txt

 1. Live Dashboard in action on a production site

 == Changelog ==

+= 0.2.1 =
+* Fix that two dashboard widgets would show up (thanks Blogurp)
+* Allow browsing within the same domain (so Live Dash is still visible when browsing subdomain multisite)

 = 0.2 =
 * Added keyboard shortcuts for screen options (s) and menu (m)